lichanghao/lammps-latest/doc/src/Howto_granular_surfaces.rst

 more dimensions.

-The second is *local* which means that the collection of triangles/lines is distributed across processers the same what that particles are distributed.
+The second is *local* which means that the collection of triangles/lines is distributed across processers in the same manner that particles are distributed.
 Each processor is assigned to sub-domain of the simulation box and owns whichever triangles/lines have their center point in the processor's sub-domain.
 Similar to particles, each processor may also own ghost copies of triangles/lines whose finite size overlaps with the processor's sub-domain.
 The number of triangles/lines can now be very large.
 For effective distribution and minimal communication all the triangles/lines should be small, no more than a few particle diameters in size.
 If even one larger triangle or line is defined then the neighbor list cutoff and communication cutoff will be set correspondingly larger, which can slow down the simulation.

 One of these two commands must be specified to use *global* or *local* surfaces in your granular simulation: